AaronYang0628/data-warehouse/README.md

 - Deploy Flink + ES + Kafka middleware in one shot
 - Create Operator to manage metadata ingest job

-### Local Develop
-1. connect to your k8s or minikube
-    * download `kubectl` binary [done by dockerfile]
-    * create kubeconfig file, normally in `/root/.kube/config`

-2. init develop environment
-you can follow the `environments/README.md`  to init develop environment

 ### Apply CRD
 ```shell